-In the second and third year of attendance, there are a limited number of financial assistance programs available to worthy and qualified students under which funds may be borrowed to meet the necessary expenses of matriculation.
+There are a limited number of financial assistance programs available to worthy and qualified students under which funds may be borrowed to meet the necessary expenses of matriculation.
 Repayment is deferred until after graduation, permitting the student to complete his education and refund the cost thereof after employment is obtained.
-For further information regarding these funding programs, contact the Dean, California Maritime Academy.
+For further information regarding these funding programs, contact the Dean of Instruction.